Semantics-Aligned, Curriculum-Driven, and Reasoning-Enhanced Vulnerability Repair Framework: Approach

 \section{Approach}

-Inspired by the analysis in Section \ref{sec:motivation}, we propose \sys, a framework designed to learn the underlying syntactic and semantic logic of vulnerability repairs rather than imitating superficial, repository-specific lexical patterns.
-The design of \sys is guided by three core principles: \begin{itemize}[leftmargin=*] \item A Reason-then-Edit Paradigm: To ensure logical consistency in repairs, the model is trained to first generate an explicit, natural-language plan that reasons the vulnerability and the proposed fix before it writes the code. \item Semantics-Aware Optimization: To promote robust generalization, the model is optimized using rewards that measure the syntactic and semantic correctness of a patch, moving beyond simple textual similarity to a single reference solution. \item Difficulty-based Curriculum Learning: To master complex, multi-hunk fixes, the model is trained on a curriculum of increasing difficulty, allowing it to learn foundational repair patterns before advancing to more challenging scenarios. \end{itemize} \textbf{Framework.} These principles are realized through a two-stage training pipeline, as shown in Figure~\ref{fig:framework}.
+Driven by the above limitations, we propose \sys, an RL-based AVR framework to enforce LLM to learn the underlying logic of vulnerability repair.
+The design of \sys is guided by three core principles:

+\textbf{1) Reasoning-enhanced Initialization:} Vulnerability repair inherently demands complex logic: root cause analysis, vulnerability type classification, and devising a fix strategy.
+To mitigate the optimization instability caused by this reasoning gap, we warm-start the model via knowledge distillation, leveraging a structured protocol that simulates a security-expert cognitive workflow.

+\textbf{2) Semantics-Aware Optimization:} To overcome the syntactic overfitting of SFT, we propose a multi-grained static reward signal for patch quality, which enables the measurement of semantic equivalence.

+\textbf{3) Difficulty-based Curriculum Learning :} To dismantle the optimization barrier in complex multi-hunk repairs, we employ a difficulty-based curriculum.
+This approach decouples the learning process by progressively increasing task complexity, allowing the model to master local security edits before tackling global synchronization.

+These principles are realized through a two-stage training pipeline, as shown in Figure~\ref{fig:framework}.
 In the first stage, we bootstrap the model's reasoning ability.
-We employ a commercial teacher LLM to generate high-quality (reasoning, patch) examples, and then perform Supervised Fine-Tuning (SFT) on our open-source student model using a subset of this curated data selected through rejection sampling.
-This stage provides a strong initial LLM checkpoint to master the Reason-then-Edit paradigm.
-In the second stage, we refine the model's patching ability using RL.
-The model is optimized through a syntactic- and semantic-aware RL optimization, which uses rewards measuring both syntactic and semantic correctness, and guided by difficulty-based curriculum learning, which gradually increases task complexity to multi-hunk fixes.
-This stage encourages exploration and the generation of functionally correct patches.
-The final, trained \sys model takes a vulnerable function and produces a structured output containing both the repair strategy and the corresponding patch code.
+We employ a commercial teacher LLM to generate high-quality (reasoning, patch) examples with heuristic-based rejection sampling, and then perform SFT on the student model.
+In the second stage, we refine the model's patching ability using GRPO algorithm~\cite{shao2024deepseekmath}.
+The model is optimized through a semantic-aware RL optimization, which uses rewards measuring lexical, syntactic, and semantic correctness, and is guided by difficulty-based curriculum training, which gradually increases task complexity to multi-hunk fixes.